-A lot of us have dealt with pain: emotionally, physically, and psychologically.
-I hear this saying a lot: “You don’t know what I am going through.”
+Many of us have dealt with emotionally, physical, and psychological pain.
+I often hear this saying: “You don’t know what I am going through.”
 This is true for some people because everyone doesn’t experience or go through the same situations.’
-However, we do have a Heavenly father who sent his son Jesus to take all our pain and he bore it on the cross.
-Imagining carrying everyone’s pain.
+However, we have a Heavenly Father who sent his son Jesus to take all our pain and bore it on the cross—imagining carrying everyone’s pain.
 Jesus truly knows pain.

 If you have been rejected, know that Jesus went through rejection.